Intiollo/KI-HUB-V2/README.md

                 end
             end
             -- Fly
-            if T.Fly and not Flying then
+            if T and not Flying then
                 spawn(Fly)
-            elseif not T.Fly then
+            elseif not T and Flying then
                 Flying = false
             end
+        else
+            Notify("No Character")
         end
-        wait(0.05)
+        wait(0.1)
     end
 end)

+-- Toggle Logic
+local function ToggleHacks()
+    T = not T
+    ToggleBtn.Text = "Toggle [F]: " ..
+(T and "ON" or "OFF")
+    ToggleBtn.BackgroundColor3 = T and Color3.new(0, 0.5, 0) or Color3.new(0.3, 0, 0)
+    Notify(T and "Hacks ON: Fly, Push, Speed" or "Hacks OFF") end

--- Bind (F key)
+-- Button and Bind ToggleBtn.MouseButton1Click:Connect(ToggleHacks)
 UIS.InputBegan:Connect(function(i, p)
     if p then return end
     if i.KeyCode == Enum.KeyCode.F then
-        T.Fly = not T.Fly
-        T.Push = not T.Push
-        T.Speed = not T.Speed
-        game:GetService("StarterGui"):SetCore("SendNotification", {
-            Title = "DAN Hack",
-            Text = T.Fly and "Hacks ON!" or "Hacks OFF", Duration = 2
-        })
-        if not T.Fly and Flying then
-            Flying = false
-            if P.Character then
-                P.Character.Humanoid.PlatformStand = false
-                P.Character.Humanoid:ChangeState(Enum.HumanoidStateType.Running)
+        ToggleHacks()
     end
-        end
-    end
 end)

 -- Startup
-game:GetService("StarterGui"):SetCore("SendNotification", {
-    Title = "DAN Neighbors Hack",
-    Text = "Press F to toggle all.
-Fly, Push, Speed!", Duration = 4
-})
+Notify("Hack Loaded!
+Press F or click")